-- Complete functionality may be described throughout the document; any page or diagram may have been simplified to convey a topic and may not be inclusive of all requirements. - Any specific requirement takes precedence over a general statement. - Any functionality not specifically stated is considered undefined, illegal, and not supported, and can result in unknown operation. - Row addressing is denoted as A[n:0].
-For example, 1Gb: n = 12 (x16); 1Gb: n = 13 (x4, x8); 2Gb: n = 13 (x16) and 2Gb: n = 14 (x4, x8); 4Gb: n = 14 (x16); and 4Gb: n = 15 (x4, x8). - Dynamic ODT has a special use case: when DDR3 devices are architected for use in a single rank memory array, the ODT ball can be wired HIGH rather than routed.
+- The functionality and the timing specifications discussed in this data sheet are for the DLL enable mode of operation (normal operation). - Throughout this data sheet, various figures and text refer to DQs as "DQ."
+DQ is to be interpreted as any and all DQ collectively, unless specifically stated otherwise. - The terms "DQS" and "CK" found throughout this data sheet are to be interpreted as DQS, DQS# and CK, CK# respectively, unless specifically stated otherwise. - Complete functionality may be described throughout the document; any page or diagram may have been simplified to convey a topic and may not be inclusive of all requirements. - Any specific requirement takes precedence over a general statement. - Any functionality not specifically stated is considered undefined, illegal, and not supported, and can result in unknown operation. - Row addressing is denoted as A[n:0].
+For example, 1Gb: n = 12 (x16); 1Gb: n = 13 (x8); 2Gb: n = 13 (x16) and 2Gb: n = 14 (x8); 4Gb: n = 14 (x16); and 4Gb: n = 15 (x8). - Dynamic ODT has a special use case: when DDR3 devices are architected for use in a single rank memory array, the ODT ball can be wired HIGH rather than routed.
 Refer to the Dynamic ODT Special Use Case section. - A x16 device's DQ bus is comprised of two bytes.
-If only one of the bytes needs to be used, use the lower byte for data transfers and terminate the upper byte as noted: - Connect UDQS to ground via $1k\Omega^$ resistor. - Connect UDQS# to V{DD} via $1k\Omega^$ resistor. - Connect UDM to V{DD} via $1k\Omega^$ resistor. - Connect DQ[15:8] individually to either V{SS} , V{DD} , or V{REF} via $1k\Omega$ resistors, or float DQ[15:8].
+If only one of the bytes needs to be used, use the lower byte for data transfers and terminate the upper byte as noted: - Connect UDQS to ground via $1k\Omega^$ resistor. - Connect UDQS# to VDD via $1k\Omega^$ resistor. - Connect UDM to VDD via $1k\Omega^$ resistor. - Connect DQ[15:8] individually to either VSS, VDD, or VREF via 1k Ω resistors, or float DQ[15:8].